‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 “They understood the 30-year commitment, that [the project] could inhibit their own expansion and that they would have had no control over the building,” Wilson said.
 “And if I failed, they knew they could lose the property.”

-Writing about Susie Baugh in grant documents, Wilson referred to her as “mayor,” a formal title that some have interpreted as an attempt to leverage her role at the city to gain favor with grant materials.
+Writing about Susie Baugh in grant documents, Wilson referred to her as “mayor,” a formal title that some have interpreted as an attempt to leverage her role at the city.
 Wilson said she used the title because she was “so proud” of it, noting that the Baughs did not sign off on the decision to do so.
+She said the Baughs did not review grant application materials at all before they were submitted, despite being co-applicants on the project and frequently named throughout the document.
+There was also no formal legal review of the application, Wilson said, one of the missteps that’s led to a new policy.

 “It was a substantial role that averaged out to about $75,000 a year,” Wilson said.
 “I put his name in there for transparency.
 That role represents the immensity or the size of the project and the responsibilities that would be included.
 I calculated what an average person might spend, and I calculated what the prevailing wage might be.”